mrv-cs10/js-vivaldi-start/README.md

   <li>Change the main image to 'summer.jpg'</li>
   <li>Change the page background color to match the summer button</li>
   <li>Change the audio source to 'vivaldi-summer.mp3'</li>
-  <li>Make it so that the summer button is the only button with the active border</li>
 </ul>

 <p>If the user clicks the autumn button:</p>